noahgibbs/capybara-webview/README.md

 Capybara is the standard way to do end-to-end HTML-based testing for your browser-based UI applications.
 Webview is a lightweight browser-based UI library with relatively limited testing infrastructure.
 It seems obvious that we should have a Capybara-based interface for Webview.

 This is *not* a drop-in replacement for normal Capybara drivers like Selenium or Headless Chrome.
-Please read the Usage section and/or "What's Unusual About Capybara Plus Webview?" for more details about Webview's custom setup.
+Please read the Usage section and/or "What's Unusual About Capybara Plus Webview?" for more details about Webview's custom setup, which runs each Webview test in its own child process.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

     $ bundle add capybara-webview